Abhishek-Satyarum/Git_Secret_Prevention/README.md

 <h1><b>Instruction</b></h1>

-This hook can be copied into any Git repository in seconds.
+This hook can be copied into any Git repository in seconds in your system.

 Steps Required: